badola/blog/cpp/if_you_see_cut_paste.md

     template< class ForwardIt >
     ForwardIt rotate( ForwardIt first, ForwardIt n_first, ForwardIt last ); // (since C++11)

+Unfortunately, the return value was not returned by `std::rotate` until C++11.

 > I also observed that in many cases when I used rotate I would immediately need to compute the position of the new rotation point, that is, the position where the beginning of the first sub-range ended.
-Assuming that we are dealing with random-access iterators, after rotate(f, m, l), I would frequently need f + (l – m).
-Computing it for random-access iterators is trivial, but it is really slow for linked structures.
-By the way, if we return such an iterator we obtain that rotate(f, rotate(f, m, l), l) is an identity permutation.
-While we cannot use it as a definite proof, the existence of such a property makes me comfortable that we are on the right path.
-Because of this property, I will call m the old rotation point and the result of rotate – the new rotation point.
+> Assuming that we are dealing with random-access iterators, after `rotate(f, m, l)`, I would frequently need `f + (l – m)`.
+> Computing it for random-access iterators is trivial, but it is really slow for linked structures.
+> By the way, if we return such an iterator we obtain that `rotate(f, rotate(f, m, l), l)` is an identity permutation.
+> While we cannot use it as a definite proof, the existence of such a property makes me comfortable that we are on the right path.
+> Because of this property, I will call m the old rotation point and the result of rotate – the new rotation point.
+> The problem was that while I knew what was needed, I did not know how to implement it without incurring a performance penalty for the three-reverses rotate.
+> This is why when I wrote the specification of rotate for STL in 1994, it was returning `void`.
+>
+> Stepanov

 The one-liner to remember `std::rotate` is :
 > If you see cut-paste, it is std::rotate.

 So if you see any use case, where you have to cut the data and paste it somewhere, it can be easily achieved by `std::rotate`.

-In short, we can re-interpret it as :
+In short, we can re-interpret rotate :

+    std::rotate(ForwardIt first, ForwardIt n_first, ForwardIt last ) -> ForwardIt
+as

     std::rotate(new_paste_location, cut_start_location, cut_end_location) -> cursor_current_location